 3. Salvia Indica

 This sage originates in Western Asia and comes with several health benefits.
 The plant does well in sunny conditions since it requires little water after flowering.
-Salvia Indica is used to treat a range of fungal infections, but it was not yet received 100% medical approval.
+Salvia Indica is used to treat various fungal infections, but it was not yet received 100% medical approval.
 Preliminary results have shown the herb’s unmatched potency in managing genital itching and vaginal discharge.
 Salvia indica also cures fungal infections that affect the skin.
 It removes toxins and pathogens on the skin that cause fungal infections.
 Try using the herb if you notice darkening or reddening on the skin.

 Salvia indica can be used in various ways to manage fungal infections.
 For instance, you can mix it with water and apply it to the affected area directly.
 This method is known to bring faster healing.
 Alternatively, mix it with your favorite drink and take it, although this method may not give more immediate results unless taken regularly.
 Avoid rubbing the leaves on the affected area directly because it may cause a reaction on your skin.